Collaborative Ways Participatory Arts Project and Convergence, Galway’s Sustainable Living Festival

-Collaborative Ways’ was established in 2015 as part of a participatory arts project between members of Third Space Arts Collective and local environmental group Transition Galway to engage the public within an extended sense of contemporary arts practices, as a cocreated platform for collective conversations, about the kind of world we live in today, creating greater awareness of Community and sustainability projects and potential in Galway City and County.
+Collaborative Ways’ was established in 2015 as part of a participatory arts project between members of Third Space Arts Collective and local environmental group, Transition Galway, to engage the public with contemporary arts practices, in the form of a creative platform for collective conversations about transformative culture and the ecosystems of world we live in today.

 Recognising the need for an urgent and deep cultural shift and move towards a more equitable and sustainable way of life, Third Space Curator Martina Finn, local artists Kevin Flanaghan and Tom Stewart and members of a local environmental group Transition Galway, Kieran Cunnane and Caoimhin O Maollaigh, developed an interdisciplinary arts and sustainable community forum, to host a number of community cultural conversations and to explore and act on the potentials of the cooperative and solidarity economy in making the transition to a post capitalist and low carbon Galway.